22 Different Types of Beetles in the UK

 At one point in history, the drugstore beetle was a huge problem that plagued cereal and grain goods in storage facilities worldwide.

-Because of the development of improved storage methods, the drugstore beetle is a nuisance that is no longer commonly encountered or discovered as often.
+Because of the development of improved storage methods, the drugstore beetle is no longer a nuisance that is commonly encountered or discovered as often.

 One of the kinds of beetles you may find in the UK is the drugstore beetle, whose length is much smaller than two-tenths of an inch.